sathya21/adv_lane/adv_lane.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used combination of color and gradient thresholding which can be found in code cell 3 of "./example.ipynb".
+I used combination of color and gradient thresholding which can be found in code cell 3 of example.ipynb.
 Results of color binary and combined binary can be found below

 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform in code cell 4 of "./example.ipynb".
+The code for my perspective transform in code cell 4 of example.ipynb.
 Based on the image, i had chosen the following source and destination co-ordinates and did a perspective transform and then got the warp perspective
 ```
 top_right_src = [710, 463]
 top_left_src = [575, 463]